Gethsemane Church: After 1990

 There are still activists of the peace movement among the congregation.
 Starting with the Second Gulf War in 1991, regular prayers for peace have been heard in the church.
 During the Roman Catholic and Protestant Ecumenical Church Convention of 2003, Gethsemane Church took centre stage.
-As announced earlier, and despite having been explicitly forbidden by Pope John Paul II to do so, the Roman Catholic priest Gotthold Hasenhüttl from Austria administered the Eucharist in Gethsemane Church, knowingly that Protestants were among the communicants.
+As announced earlier, and despite having been explicitly forbidden by Pope John Paul II to do so, the Roman Catholic priest Gotthold Hasenhüttl from Austria administered the Eucharist in Gethsemane Church, knowing that Protestants were among the communicants.
 Thousands wanted to take part and lined up outside in the street.
 In the course of the same ecumenical convention, the Catholic priest Bernhard Kroll participated in a Lord's Supper in the German Protestant manner.
 Both priests were suspended or had to resign.